ADDPAID GENERAL TERMS AND CONDITIONS OF ASSIGNMENT AND USE (29 may 2019)

 Not to use the Addpaid Service to harm the honour or interests of an Unwilling Debtor or a third party;

-To ensure, before making any unpaid debt declaration, that the stated Unwilling Debtor genuinely has the opportunity to pay its debt (e.g. that the Unwilling Debtor is not in receivership, liquidation or a situation of overindebtedness).
+To ensure, before making any unpaid debt declaration, that the stated Unwilling Debtor genuinely has the opportunity to pay its debt (e.g. that the Unwilling Debtor is not in bankruptcy, liquidation or a situation of overindebtedness).